7Block Labs

 Ask:

-• What went wrong in industry attempts like TradeLens and how does your governance model avoid the same trap?
-Listen for “neutral governance, open standards, low switching costs, clear ROI for every participant.” (maersk.com)
+• What went sideways in industry initiatives like TradeLens, and how does your governance model steer clear of those pitfalls?
+Look out for keywords like “neutral governance, open standards, low switching costs, clear ROI for every participant.” (maersk.com)

-• What’s your rollback plan if a network or vendor sunsets, and how do you ensure your data stays portable (EPCIS export, VC/JSON‑LD, non‑proprietary schemas)?
+• What’s your backup plan if a network or vendor shuts down?
+How do you make sure your data remains portable (think EPCIS export, VC/JSON‑LD, and non‑proprietary schemas)?

 15) Sample evaluation rubric (use/adapt in your RFP)

-• Architecture & security (Fabric v3.x SmartBFT or Besu/Tessera where appropriate; GDPR‑compliant privacy design). (github.com)
+• Architecture & security (Fabric v3.x SmartBFT or Besu/Tessera where applicable; make sure it’s GDPR-compliant for privacy).
+Check this out on github.com.

 Putting it together: a model architecture pattern we recommend